 Once the request has been reviewed by admissions and a decision is made, the student will be notified through their ucmerced.edu email address.

 - A student may not attend any school during their deferment period.

 - A student can typically only defer their enrollment for one year.

-- A student may request to defer enrollment only prior to the semester start date.
-If the semester has begun, they use the Cancelation/Withdrawal form.
-NOTE: The cutoff date is the day the semester begins, not the day instruction begins.
+- A student may request to defer enrollment only prior to the first day of instruction.
+If instruction has begun, they use the Cancelation/Withdrawal form.
+NOTE: The cutoff date is the first day of instruction, not the day the semester begins.

 - Deferring enrollment might affect the student’s Financial Aid.
 For specific questions they should contact financial aid.